B o r r o w e d

 "Not long after I come to Jesse's, he told me he was gonna rent a buggy and we was gonna get out of town.
 Go for a picnic, he say."

-"Jesse take you on a picnic?"
+"Jesse took you on a picnic?"

 "Now you just hush and let me tell you 'bout Jesse's picnic alright," she said.
 "He told me to make up a basket of food.
 And I did.
 Baked us fresh bread the night before; fried some ham and Annie shared some mustard she'd made.
 Even baked a cake.
 Never since I met that man had we gone nowheres I recall.
 Then I carried the basket to the stables 'cause Jesse, he say him's back was hurtin'."